bshack/shackstack/README.md

 ## Install Dependancies

-Verify you have the latest versions of each if you have previously installed them.
+IMPORTANT: Verify you have the latest versions of each of these if you have previously installed them.

 ### Nodejs

 http://nodejs.org

-_This project requires 'stable'_
+_This project works with 'LTS' or 'stable'_

 ### Gulp